soheil2017/DEPT_Customer_Retention_Engine/README.md

 `vercel.json` routes all traffic to `api/index.py`, which re-exports the FastAPI app.
 The model and CSV (~19 KB) are bundled automatically.

 The frontend is served directly by FastAPI at `/` — a single Vercel function handles everything.
 It is presented as a demo layer for business stakeholders and reviewers, not as the core deliverable. **The API service is the primary engineering artifact.**

----

-## Future Improvements

-- **Real offers catalogue** — ground the LLM prompt with approved offers so it selects rather than invents.
-Add an allowlist guardrail to enforce it.
-- **Postgres + async ORM** — replace `CSVCustomerRepository` for production data volumes
-- **Redis score cache** — skip re-scoring unchanged customers; include TTL and invalidation hook
-- **Queue-based batch processing** — Celery + Redis for proactive daily retention campaigns across the full customer base
-- **Retry on guardrail failure** — retry the LLM call once with an explicit correction instruction before returning 422
-- **Rate limiting** — `slowapi` middleware to protect OpenAI spend per API key
-- **Model registry** — load model from S3/GCS rather than committing pkl files to the repo
-- **Multi-model routing** — use `gpt-4o-mini` for standard cases, `gpt-4o` for high-value customers (tenure > 24 months, spend > £100/month)